rudrasharma/cppcalculator/src/pages/blog/how-to-use-calculator.md

 ![Screenshot of the final results tab showing total estimated monthly payout, breakdown of Base CPP, Enhanced CPP, and OAS, and smart analysis insights](/images/blog/step3-results.png)
 *Above: The final results show your total monthly estimate and break down exactly where the money is coming from.*

-## Ready to try it?

-Go back to the [home page](/) to start your calculation.
-Remember, this tool runs entirely in your browser—your financial data never leaves your device.